open2b/scriggo-site/site/faq.md

 Only untyped string constants are convertible to the _html_ type.
 The same is true for the _markdown_, _css_, _js_, and _json_ types.
 This helps to limit cross-site scripting (XSS) vulnerabilities that the template writer might unintentionally introduce.

+### What is the predeclared identifier itea?

+The predeclared identifier _itea_ represents the body of a _using_ statement.
+It is the rendered body or a macro with that body.

+We were looking for a name that was as short as Go's _iota_ and was not in common use.
+Hence, "itea".
+If you are curious, itea is a genus of shrubs and small trees, commonly called sweetspires (Wikipedia).

 ## Implementation